waynelloyd/homebrew-system-updater/README.md

 - `--skip-firmware` - Skip firmware updates (Linux only)
 - `--skip-docker-pull` - Skip docker-compose pull
 - `--skip-docker-prune` - Skip docker system prune
+- `--apply-firmware` - Automatically apply firmware updates when detected (runs a forced refresh and applies updates).
+Use with caution on servers.
 - `--service-restart` - **Fedora/RHEL only**.
 Automatically restart services detected by `dnf needs-restarting` without confirmation.
 If not set, you will be prompted to confirm service restarts (y/n).
+- `--print-config` - Print the effective configuration (config file merged with CLI flags) and exit.
+- `--configure` - Launch the interactive configurator to create or update `~/.config/system-updater/config.json` and exit.

 **Failure summary behavior:** The script now collects failures and issues encountered during individual tasks and prints an "ISSUES / FAILURES" section at the end of the run.
 If any failures were recorded the script will exit with a non-zero exit code so you can detect problems in automation.